rami-guzlan/milo_codexdev/README.md

 poetry add <package_name>
 ```

+### Hardware Recommendations
+Running large language and speech models locally is resource-intensive.
+For a smooth experience, we recommend the following minimum hardware:

+* **RAM:** **16 GB** or more.
+32 GB is recommended for larger models.
+* **GPU:** A dedicated NVIDIA GPU (for CUDA) with at least **8 GB of VRAM** is highly recommended for performant LLM inference.
+The application will fall back to the CPU, but this will be significantly slower.
+* **Storage:** At least 20 GB of free space for models and dependencies.

 ## Model setup
 Before downloading the weights you must authenticate with Hugging Face.
 Run
 `huggingface-cli login` (or set the `HUGGINGFACE_TOKEN` environment variable)